GeRM: A Generative Rendering Model From Physically Realistic to Photorealistic: Introduction

 \section{Introduction}

-Since the inception of computer graphics, one of the primary objective has been clear and intuitive: to generate images that look exactly like photographs captured by a real camera.
-For decades, the industry has focused on erasing the visual boundary between a Computer Graphic Image (CGI) and a snapshot of reality.
+From the inception of computer graphics, one of the primary objectives has been clear and intuitive: to generate images that look exactly like photographs captured by a real camera~\cite{cook1982reflectance, ngan2005experimental}.
+For decades, the industry has focused on erasing the visual boundary between a computer-generated image and a realistic snapshot.
+Driven by this goal, modern physically based rendering (PBR) pipelines rely on rigorous simulation of physical laws.
+Built upon the rendering equation~\cite{kajiya1986rendering}, these pipelines model light transport and energy conservation to synthesize images.
+However, achieving realism through these simulations demands prohibitive human labor, time, and financial costs to manually tune rich micro-details and authentic lighting nuances.
+Constrained by these severe practical limitations, standard PBR outputs invariably compromise on intricate details and organic flaws.
+Consequently, they exhibit a persistent domain gap relative to actual photographs, leaving an evident boundary between computer-generated images and real-world photos.

-To achieve this, the evolution of rendering technology has been driven by an increasingly rigorous simulation of physical laws.
-From early techniques that merely approximated shapes to modern path tracing that strictly simulates light transport and energy conservation, the field has aimed to mathematically replicate how light interacts with matter.
-Nowadays Physically-Based Rendering (PBR) pipelines built upon the rendering equation~\cite{kajiya1986rendering} can synthesize plausible photorealistic rendering (PRR) images, yet the results still exhibit a domain gap relative to real-world photos.
-We visualize the render route map as a P2P Quad in~\refFig{fig:story}, from which we investigate issues in the PBR pipeline and the path toward photorealism.

-In fact, the photorealism of images synthesized by PBR pipelines is constrained by the digital essence($E_\phi$) - a collection of digital parametric representations of the real world, including geometry, textures, and appearance models, intended to approximate the underlying real-world essence ($E_\rho$) as comprehensively as possible.
-Nonetheless, such an approximation is constrained by current physical models, limitations of acquisition hardware, computational capability, and the enduring quest to understand nature and reality, thereby implying a persistent gap between digital existence and real-world existence, such as those intractably rich and unenumerable detail.
+To systematically analyze this boundary, we characterize the mappings between underlying existences and their corresponding visual observations as a \emph{P2P Quad} in Fig.~\ref{fig:story}.
+Within this quad, the photorealism of images synthesized by PBR pipelines is constrained by the digital essence ($E_\phi$). $E_\phi$ is a collection of digital parametric representations of the real world, including geometry, textures, and appearance models, intended to approximate the underlying real-world essence ($E_\rho$) as comprehensively as possible.
+Nonetheless, such an approximation is constrained by current physical models, limitations of acquisition hardware, computational capability, and the enduring quest to understand nature and realism, thereby implying a persistent gap between digital existence and real-world existence, such as those intractably rich and unenumerable detail.
 Therefore, PBR images ($I_\phi$) synthesized by the rendering equation, fall within a distribution distinct from PRR images ($I_\rho$), which is light transport result of real-world existence.
-How to synthesize a target photorealistic image from a digital existence that is only a finite approximation of the real world remains an open problem in current human knowledge, as indicated by the dashed line in~\refFig{fig:story}.
+How to synthesize a target photorealistic image from a digital existence remains an open problem in current human knowledge, as indicated by the dashed line in~\refFig{fig:story}.